-Table 1: Average Task Time across all attempts
+Table 1: Average Task Time across all attempts in seconds

 This overall success rate represents a wide range of success within the tasks, from 0% task success in the first Appointments task to 100% task success in the Login task (see Detailed Performance Data for complete metrics).
 However, when asked to assess the most difficult and easiest tasks, 14 of 17 participants pointed to Blue Button and Appointments as difficult, while neither was mentioned as the easiest.
 Fifteen of 17 participants ranked Login and/or Prescription Refill as the easiest.